Holiday rentals in Kanazawa

 Ancient capital Kanazawa central city area # Traditional # Comfortable # Entire house # Machiya # Private garden # Tourist destinations within walking distance # Taiwan Mom team

-A single townhouse nestled in the castle town of Kanazawa, Kaga Hekimanseki.
+A townhouse located in the castle town of Kanazawa City, Kaga Million Stone.
 The owner is from Taiwan, and the management is a team.
-The pre-war building structure has been preserved and a new water circulation system has been installed.
-Staying in an old house allows you to experience a different lifestyle than your usual daily life.
-Popular tourist spots such as Omicho Market, Ozaki Shrine (enshrine (enshrining Tokugawa Ieyasu) and Oyama Shrine (enshrining Maeda Toshiie) are within walking distance.
-You can enjoy the charm of the ancient capital Kanazawa.
-Mutsuna, with a view of the garden, is an accommodation with a garden and balcony, about 14 minutes on foot from Kenrokuen.
-Located a 13-minute walk from Kanazawa Castle, this air-conditioned accommodation offers free Wi-Fi and private parking on site.
-Located in the ancient capital of Kanazawa, it has 2 Japanese-style bedrooms, a flat-screen TV, and a fully equipped kitchen (with a microwave, fridge, washing machine, stove, and toaster).
-It is a popular area of Kanazawa City that is well-reviewed.
+We have preserved the structure of the pre-war building and rebuilt the water system.
+Staying in an old house allows you to experience a different kind of life than your usual daily routine.
+Popular tourist spots such as Omicho Market, Ozaki Shrine (dedicated to Tokugawa Ieyasu), and Oyama Shrine (dedicated to Maeda Toshiie) are within walking distance.
+You can enjoy the charm of the ancient capital of Kanazawa.
+Mutsuwa Shicho, which overlooks the garden scenery, is an accommodation that offers a garden and balcony, and is about a 14-minute walk to Kenrokuen.
+Located a 13-minute walk from Kanazawa Castle, this air-conditioned accommodation offers free WiFi and private parking on site.
+Located in the heart of the ancient capital of Kanazawa, it features 2 Japanese-style bedrooms, a flat-screen TV, and a fully equipped kitchen (with a microwave, fridge, washing machine, stove, and toaster).
+This is a popular area of Kanazawa City, which has received good reviews.

 5-minute walk to Kenrokuen.
 A modern 100-year-old house with a panoramic view of the city